What is Country Risk?

 - Many corporations and publications use their own country risk analysis tool.
 By using this tool, they can devise different methods to get insured against such risk.

 - This is dependent on hundreds of factors, making its assessment difficult and not so accurate.
 The error of measurement or error of omission is bound to happen.
 Even the most sophisticated algorithms fail to capture all the factors accurately.

-- Qualitative assessment is largely based on the availability and inclusion of information.
-However, Information found is never perfect.
+- Qualitative assessment is primarily based on the availability and inclusion of information.
+However, the report found is never perfect.
 So, it doesn’t aptly capture everything.

-Country risk models so far developed have failed to properly contain the constantly changing economic and political environment of countries.
+Country risk models so far have failed to properly contain the continually changing economic and political environment of countries.
 It is also a tedious process to determine the exact size and nature of exposure.

-- Investors and financial corporations should devise a proper framework that includes as well as segregates between different parts of country risk.
+- Investors and financial corporations should devise a proper framework that includes segregates between different parts of country risk.

 - It is also governed by a country’s resources and the primary occupation the economy is based on.
 Setting up teams to closely monitor these areas will also be beneficial in the assessment.